Pots, dillies and nets

 Saltwater pots or dillies may not be used in fresh water.

-All pots must have a float attached that is at least 80mm in diameter or length.
+All pots must have a complying marker float (buoy) attached that is at least 100mm in diameter or length.

-The float must be visible at all times when in use and have your first and last name clearly marked on it.
+The float must be visible at all times when in use and have your first and last name and telephone number clearly marked on it.

 Marine pots for saltwater